 This means that authorized 4-H groups (listed as subordinates) are exempt from paying federal income tax on funds raised on behalf of 4-H, or to support educational programs; and donors can deduct contributions to 4-H clubs and affiliated 4-H organizations such as bequests, legacies, devises, transfers, or gifts as applicable under the IRS Code.

 As a result of this designation, clubs/councils can accept donations/gifts and apply for grants.
-In order to do this there are certain instructions you must follow.
+In order to do this, there are certain instructions you must follow.
+One request that might be made from a business or for a grant is to verify this status with proof.
+The 4-H Foundation's 501c3 verification letter can be used.
+Please contact the Nebraska 4-H Foundation for a signed W-9 form.

 The IRS requires certain information to be included in constitution/bylaws for groups included in a group tax exemption.
 All clubs and councils currently on the Nebraska 4-H Subordinate spreadsheet are assumed to have the amendment to their Constitution completed in order to be on the list.
 All new clubs that want to be added to the subordinate list must use the new template that includes the appropriate financial information required by the IRS.